By Jeremy Burton, former Chief Marketing Officer, Dell Technologies

 All in all, I’m encouraged by how far and wide the imperative to transform has spread, but the dual outlook surprises me.
 Pretty much everyone knows the maxim: “united we stand, divided we fall”.
 In my mind, there is no argument.
 We’re in an era of monumental change.
 Businesses can either grasp the mantle and transform to play a defining role in the future… or be left behind.

-Check-out the full research findings here, and think about the sort of company you’d want to be a part of in 2030.
+Check-out the resources below, and think about the sort of company you’d want to be a part of in 2030.